MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/configure-the-ios-app.md

    Once the Places app is installed, it shows up in the user's dashboard like any other app installed from the App Store.

-   You can tap to open the app and sign in using your corporate credentials that has access to Places opt-in features.
+   You can tap to open the app and sign in using your corporate credentials that have access to the Places opt-in features.

    ![Screenshot of the Places app on a mobile device home screen.](../images/places/configure-ios-app-005.png)